rht-labs/tech-exercise/docs/slides/content/pairing-and-mobbing.md

 1. Assemble in pairs (or trios if there is an odd number).
 2. Each pair grab a medium post-it.
-3. Take turns drawing an element of Public Figure.
+3. Take turns drawing an element of Steven Tyler.